Punky2280/dat-bitch-cartrita/README.md

 - Built the secure infrastructure for third-party service connections with a Secure API Key Vault.
 This critical security feature included an encrypted `user_api_keys` table, CRUD API endpoints for key management, and an "Integrations" section in the Settings page.

-### Iteration 19: The Personal Life OS
+### Iteration 19: The Personal Life OS 🚧 **PENDING - NOT YET IMPLEMENTED**

-- Transformed Cartrita into a Personal Life OS by integrating with Calendar, Email, and Contact APIs.
-Using the Secure API Key Vault, she can now manage a user's digital life, scheduling events, summarizing emails, and organizing contacts on command.
+**Goal**: Transform Cartrita into a Personal Life OS by integrating with Calendar, Email, and Contact APIs.
+**Status**: Using the Secure API Key Vault, she will be able to manage a user's digital life, scheduling events, summarizing emails, and organizing contacts on command.

+**⏳ REQUIREMENTS:**
+- Complete Iteration 18 (Secure API Key Vault) first
+- Integration with Google Calendar API
+- Email service integration (Gmail, Outlook)
+- Contact management system
+- Proactive scheduling and reminder system

 ### Iteration 20: The Creative Suite

 - Expanded Cartrita's capabilities with a powerful Creative Suite of sub-agents.
 This included an **ArtistAgent** for image generation, a **MusicianAgent** for music composition, and a **WriterAgent** for long-form text, all leveraging third-party APIs via the secure key vault.

-## 4. Future Iterations: The Comprehensive Roadmap
+## 4. Current Development Status & Roadmap

+**🔄 ACTIVE DEVELOPMENT:** Currently working on completing Iteration 21 voice/camera features and planning Iteration 19 implementation.

+**📍 WHERE WE LEFT OFF:**
+- Iteration 21 is partially implemented with working voice chat, wake word detection, and live chat interface
+- Router context errors and Socket.IO connection issues have been resolved
+- API endpoints fixed to use correct backend ports (8000)
+- Camera settings integrated but visual analysis pipeline needs completion
+- Need to finish Iteration 19 (Personal Life OS) before proceeding to future iterations

 This section outlines the planned development sprints to evolve Cartrita into a fully-featured, proactive AGI.

 ### Phase 1: Ambient & Expressive Intelligence

-#### Iteration 21: Sensory Input (Mic & Camera)
+#### Iteration 21: Sensory Input (Mic & Camera) ⚠️ **IN PROGRESS - PARTIALLY IMPLEMENTED**

 **Goal**: Allow Cartrita to perceive the user's environment.
 **Tasks**: Implement frontend logic to request and stream mic/camera data; create a backend SensoryProcessing service to handle the streams (Speech-to-Text, Vision Analysis).
 Requires strict ethical controls and explicit user consent.

+**✅ COMPLETED FEATURES:**
+- Live Chat Button with three modes: Text, Voice, and Multimodal (Voice + Camera)
+- Wake word detection for "Cartrita!" activation
+- Deepgram Speech-to-Text integration with real-time transcription
+- OpenAI Text-to-Speech with urban personality voice synthesis
+- Camera settings integration in Settings page
+- Voice chat interface with ambient listening capabilities
+- Multi-modal fusion system for processing audio/video/text simultaneously

+**❌ KNOWN ISSUES:**
+- Wake word detection needs tuning for better accuracy
+- Camera feed integration not fully connected to visual analysis pipeline
+- Audio quality optimization needed for noisy environments
+- Error handling for microphone/camera permission denials
+- Voice synthesis occasionally cuts off with long responses

+**📋 REMAINING WORK:**
+- Enhance visual analysis pipeline for camera input processing
+- Improve wake word detection sensitivity and response time
+- Add audio visualization during recording
+- Implement voice activity detection for better conversation flow
+- Optimize audio buffer management for real-time processing

 #### Iteration 22: Emotional & Cultural Acuity